SteeltoeOSS/Samples/Connectors/src/CosmosDb/README.md

 You must first create an instance of the CosmosDB service in an org/space.

 1. `cf target -o your-org -s your-space`
-1. `cf create-service csb-azure-cosmosdb-sql small myCosmosDbService`
+1. `cf create-service csb-azure-cosmosdb-sql mini myCosmosDbService`

 ## Publish App & Push to CloudFoundry